 6.14.
 The council, and any members using computers for the council’s financial business, shall ensure that anti-virus, anti-spyware and firewall software with automatic updates, together with a high level of security, is used.

 6.15.
-Where internet banking arrangements are made with any bank, the Clerk [RFO] shall be appointed as the Service Administrator.
+Where internet banking arrangements are made with any bank, the RFO shall be appointed as the Service Administrator.
 The bank mandate approved by the council shall identify a number of councillors who will be authorised to approve transactions on those accounts.
 The bank mandate will state clearly the amounts of payments that can be instructed by the use of the Service Administrator alone, or by the Service Administrator with a stated number of approvals.

 6.16.
 Access to any internet banking accounts will be directly to the access page (which may be saved under “favourites”), and not through a search engine or e-mail link.
 Remembered or saved passwords facilities must not be used on any computer used for council banking work.
 Breach of this Regulation will be treated as a very serious matter under these regulations.

 6.17.
-Changes to account details for suppliers, which are used for internet banking may only be changed on written hard copy notification by the supplier and supported by hard copy authority for change signed by [two of] the Clerk [the RFO] [a member].
+Changes to account details for suppliers, which are used for internet banking may only be changed on written hard copy notification by the supplier and supported by hard copy authority for change signed by two of the RFO a member.
 A programme of regular checks of standing data with suppliers will be followed.

 6.18.
-Any Debit Card issued for use will be specifically restricted to the Clerk [and the RFO] and will also be restricted to a single transaction maximum value of [£500] unless authorised by council or finance committee in writing before any order is placed.
+Any Debit Card issued for use will be specifically restricted to the Clerk and the RFO and will also be restricted to a single transaction maximum value of £500 unless authorised by council or finance committee in writing before any order is placed.

 6.19.
 A pre-paid debit card may be issued to employees with varying limits.
-These limits will be set by the council [Finance Committee].
-Transactions and purchases made will be reported to the [council] [relevant committee] and authority for topping-up shall be at the discretion of the [council] [relevant committee].
+These limits will be set by the council..
+Transactions and purchases made will be reported to the council and authority for topping-up shall be at the discretion of the council.

 6.20.
-Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk [and RFO] and shall be subject to automatic payment in full at each month-end.
+Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk and RFO and shall be subject to automatic payment in full at each month-end.
 Personal credit or debit cards of members or staff shall not be used under any circumstances.

 6.21.
 The council will not maintain any form of cash float.
 All cash received must be banked intact.
-Any payments made in cash by the Clerk [or RFO] (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly.
+Any payments made in cash by the Clerk or RFO (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly.

-OR

-[6.22.
-The RFO may provide petty cash to officers for the purpose of defraying operational and other expenses.
-Vouchers for payments made shall be forwarded to the RFO with a claim for reimbursement.

-a) The RFO shall maintain a petty cash float of [£250] for the purpose of defraying operational and other expenses.
-Vouchers for payments made from petty cash shall be kept to substantiate the payment.

-b) Income received must not be paid into the petty cash float but must be separately banked, as provided elsewhere in these regulations.

-c) Payments to maintain the petty cash float shall be shown separately on the schedule of payments presented to council under 5.2 above.]

 7. Payment of salaries